htrgouvea/nozaki/README.md

   - Improve return/exclude filters
   - Create a option for output in json format supported by postman
   - Create a Dockerfile
-  - Fuzzing recursive

 ### Contribution

 - Your contributions and suggestions are heartily ♥ welcome.
-[See here the contribution guidelines.](/.github/CONTRIBUTING.md) Please, report bugs via [issues page.](https://github.com/GouveaHeitor/fukon/issues) See here the [security policy.](./github/SECURITY.md) (✿ ◕‿◕) This project follows the best practices defined by this [style guide](https://heitorgouvea.me/projects/perl-style-guide).
+[See here the contribution guidelines.](/.github/CONTRIBUTING.md) Please, report bugs via [issues page.](https://github.com/GouveaHeitor/fukon/issues) See here the [security policy.](/SECURITY.md) (✿ ◕‿◕) This project follows the best practices defined by this [style guide](https://heitorgouvea.me/projects/perl-style-guide).

 ### License

-- This work is licensed under [MIT License.](https://github.com/GouveaHeitor/fukon/blob/master/LICENSE.md)
+- This work is licensed under [MIT License.](/LICENSE.md)